greg-raven/grus/_posts/2014-01-20-stop-immigration-now.md

 Dean Baker, an economist, went on PBS and told Judy Woodruff about a problem far too few Americans talk about:

-> “The drop in labor force participation was sharpest for African Americans, who saw a decline of 0.3 percentage points to 60.2 percent, the lowest rate since December of 1977.
+> "The drop in labor force participation was sharpest for African Americans, who saw a decline of 0.3 percentage points to 60.2 percent, the lowest rate since December of 1977.
 The rate for African American men fell 0.7 percentage points to 65.6 percent, the lowest on record.
-The decline in labor force participation was associated with a drop in the overall African American unemployment rate of 0.5 percentage points to 11.9, and a drop of 0.6 percentage points to 11.6 percent for African American men.”
+The decline in labor force participation was associated with a drop in the overall African American unemployment rate of 0.5 percentage points to 11.9, and a drop of 0.6 percentage points to 11.6 percent for African American men."

 This interview could not have come at a better time: in the days leading up to Martin Luther King, Jr. Day.
 Dr. King strove for equality in all areas and that dream has largely been fulfilled.
 However, Black Americans, particularly Black men, still are not able to attain jobs easily enough.